More Than 20 Percent of Atheist Scientists Are 'Spiritual', Study Finds

 I don't really see a proper definition of spirituality in the text.
 Shermer states that a feeling of transcendence is something that gives meaning to life, something atheists have as well, but it sounds very spiritual.

-Except for one time where I witnessed an unofficial telepathy experiment (with the result being that those two people actually were connected (I couldn't check whether they did it through normal means, in stead I trusted them, so it's not really valid Laughing out loud)) I am not really spiritual.
+Except for one time where I witnessed an unofficial telepathy experiment (with the result being that those two people actually were connected (I couldn't check whether they did it through normal means, in stead I trusted them, so it's not really valid )) I am not really spiritual.
 I am very cognitive, so my emotions are barely around when I experience things, and I don't notice anything people would call spiritual.

 Scientific spirituality also has to do with creative vision and insight.
 Practicing these and not rejecting hunches and dreams may lead to solution of stubborn problems.